 In 1938 Isherwood sailed to China to research the Chinese-Japanese War (1937-1945) for his book Journey to War.
 It turned out to be a life-altering journey for him.
 Sailing home to England via America, on board The Empress of Asia , Isherwood met Rufus Jones– a Haverford College professor.
 Jones was a Harvard scholar and Quaker who helped found the Haverford Emergency Unit (HEU) in response to the refugee crisis in Europe.
 The HEU, later became part of the American Friends Service Committee, was a World War I era college program that provided non-military support for the growing refugee crisis in Europe.
 It is clear that Jones and his work there provided a critical link to Isherwood and the immigrants on Buck Lane.
 Jones, like Isherwood, had visited Gandhi at his Ashram in India.
 One can imagine the two conscientious objectors bonding over a common interest in Hinduism.
 The two disembarked to go separate ways, only to reunite in joint efforts in Haverford that would profoundly impact generations and nations.

-As early as 1931, Philadelphia Quakers had begun funding the Quaker Center in Berlin to help victims of the Nazi regime.
-The program, called the Refugee Service Committee (RSC), eventually fed 1,200,000 children a day.
-RSC’s legacy of goodwill made it plausible that a productive meeting with the Gestapo might be possible, even if extremely unlikely.
+As early as 1931, Philadelphia Quakers began focusing the Quaker Center in Berlin on support for victims of the Nazi regime.
+The center’s reputation had been bolstered by a post WW I program, that eventually fed 1,200,000 children a day during a time when many Germans were starving.
+This legacy of goodwill made it plausible that a productive meeting with the Gestapo might be possible, even if extremely unlikely.
 Jones and two other Quakers set sail to Germany in the frigid winter of 1938.
-Jones, nearly 76 years old, and his colleagues hoped to get permission from Hitler to continue to “promote life and human welfare and to relieve suffering,” as Quakers had in WWI.
+Jones, nearly 76 years old, and his colleagues hoped to get permission from the Nazi government to continue to “promote life and human welfare and to relieve suffering,” as Quakers had in WWI.

 After the difficult journey and several weeks of waiting, Jones and his colleagues were finally allowed to present a letter to Himmler’s immediate subordinate.
 The carefully written document reviewed the Refugee Service Committees’ apolitical and non-judgmental role in WW l and closed with a request to be allowed to sustain these efforts.

 Remarkably the Gestapo granted permission for the Quakers to investigate the suffering of Jews and allowed commissioners to keep channels open for ongoing problem solving.
-Jones and his colleagues returned to Philadelphia with a ship loaded of Jewish refugees, some of whom ended up here, at 824 Buck Lane.
+Jones and his colleagues returned to Philadelphia by ship.
+They brought with them a group of Jewish refugees, some of whom ended up here, at 824 Buck Lane.
 The Quakers’ journey was revealed in a story in the Chestnut Hill Local in December 2011 entitled A Hill Quaker– one of ‘Three Wise Men’— saved lives in Germany; an article based on Rufus Jones’ autobiographical account, Our Day in the German Gestapo, published in July 1947, which is available on line.

 Learn more about Herta Kraus next Wednesday, July 3, when we post PART II